gamermao/fope/README.md

 ### Where
 After it's done I'll probably host it on my site or a GitHub page idk.
 The good thing about having converted the .xhtml pages from the original .epub is that all the legacy CSS stuff is gone and it can be re-fitted for any type of website.

+### Status
+It's done!
+All I need to do now is, maybe, add a table of contents.
+If and when I feel like it.

 ### Contact
 If you find any errors you don't wanna fix yourself [feel free to contact me](https://maochetero.netlify.app/menu/about/). :)